My girlfriend and I are walking my dog at North Garnerville Elementary School. It’s about 9 pm on Friday or Saturday.

-The dog worked its way along a fence bordering the southern end of the school’s massive property and just as we reached the bottom of the hill I looked up and to my left and notice a large object heading south at low altitude.
+The dog worked its way along a fence bordering the southern end of the school’s massive property and just as we reached the bottom of the hill I looked up and too my left and notice a large object heading south at low altitude.

-After a few minutes of hovering, a bright white light — a spot of light seemingly from a single source, but not a beam — appeared in the blank section behind the main row of lights at the head and the red light at the tail.
+After a few minutes of hovering, a bright white light — a bright spot of light seemingly from a single source, but not a beam — appeared in the blank section behind the main row of lights at the head and the red light at the tail.

 Obviously, kit airplanes make a racket, they wouldn’t be able to fly in such a tight formation and they can’t hover for more than 30 minutes.

 The next day the local newspaper — The Journal-News — printed a small article in the middle of the section quoting a military spokesman as saying it was a hoax.

 I do not buy the hoax explanation.
 The fact that these sightings took place in the area from 1982-86 with many credible witnesses means that it’s more than just a hoax.

 Do I believe it originated from outer space?
 No. I don’t.
 I also don’t believe it visited us from the future or some extra dimension; two additional possibilities UFO researchers rarely discuss.

 Do I think it was some sort of military test craft?
 Possibly, but we’ve never seen anything revealed about a craft with these kinds of characteristics 31 years later.
 Many sightings over the Nevada desert can be explained by experimental military craft such as the stealth fighters and bombers.
 No aircraft of this size and capability has ever been revealed as a test program or actually commercial or military application.